mdn/content/files/en-us/web/css/log/index.md

 ### Parameter

-The `log(x, y)` function accepts two comma-separated values as its parameters.
+The `log(x, y?)` function accepts two comma-separated values as its parameters.

 - `x`
   - : A {{cssxref("&lt;number&gt;")}} greater than or equal to 0.
 Representing the value to be logarithmed.